Shanteshwar-Birajdar/Shanteshwar-Birajdar/README.md

-This is an Angular Developer with 2+ years of experience working on real-time healthcare and an e-commerce web applications.
-In Health Sync, I built appointment management screens, login/dashboard pages, and implemented role-based authentication using Angular guards.
-In Electro Hub, I worked on product listing, filters, cart, and checkout modules.
-Strong knowledge of Angular reactive forms, services, interceptors, routing, API integration, and responsive design.
-A quick learner with good problem-solving skills, aiming to contribute effectively to a front-end development team.
+Fresher Angular Developer with hands-on experience in building responsive web applications using Angular, TypeScript, JavaScript, HTML and CSS.
+Completed an internship project on an E-commerce application, working on UI development, product listing, Reactive Forms and Angular Material.
+Experienced in REST API integration and handling data using RxJS.
+Familiar with Git and responsive design principles.
+Actively seeking an entry-level Angular Developer role.